Pakistan approves Chinese Sinopharm COVID-19 vaccine for emergency use | Health

 Pakistan approves Chinese Sinopharm COVID-19 vaccine for emergency use

-Pakistan on Monday approved the Chinese Sinopharm COVID-19 vaccine for emergency use, a government statement said.
+Pakistan on Monday approved the Chinese Sinopharm COVID-19 vaccine for emergency use, a government statement said, two days after AstraZeneca's vaccine developed with Oxford University received a similar authorization.
 The Drug Regulatory Authority Pakistan (DRAP) said the vaccine, manufactured by China National Pharmaceutical Group (SinoPharm), had been given emergency use approval (EUA).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)